frkatona/ObsidianSync/Music/Eric Performance.md

 	- Remind Eric to bring lyrics for the songs he wants Sylvie to sing to Saturday's jam
 ### 6/12 Notes
 1. Intro- bringing back old name "The Abducted"
-	- Trippy stuff is mostly "cover up song" and "hypnostate"/
+	- Trippy stuff is mostly "cover up song" and "hypnostate"
 ### 6/17 Notes
 - Another Tom Petty cover to maybe learn keys for "You Got Lucky"
 - The Doors